 The single highest priority in this plan is to respond effectively to the growing problems caused by Aedes aegypti mosquitoes.
-From a public health perspective, there were very few West Nile Virus infections in the District's service area and no deaths last year.
-However, invasive Aedes mosquitoes are biting more during the daytime and that is becoming a growing nuisance felt by residents and visitors.
+From a health perspective, there were very few West Nile Virus infections in the District's service area and no deaths last year.
+However, mosquitoes are biting more during the daytime and that is becoming a growing nuisance felt by residents and visitors.
 There are three major initiatives associated with this issue:

 - Research, development, and implementation of the Sterile Mosquito Program (Work Plan 1.1.1).
-This will require substantial staff commitment over the next three years through applied in-house research to determine how this technique can work in the desert. - 2.
-Measuring performance, setting service levels, and resource needs (Objectives 1.2).
+This will require substantial staff commitment over the next three years through applied in-house research to determine how this technique can work in the desert. - Measuring performance, setting service levels, and resource needs (Objectives 1.2).
 As the overall challenges faced by the District grow over time, the workload and cost of services could potentially expand significantly in the coming years.
-In light of this, the District will identify various service levels and performance indicators related to mosquito surveillance, control, public education and the corresponding resources needed to achieve them.
+In light of this, the District will identify various service levels and performance, and the corresponding resources needed to achieve them.
 The District will then systematically work on becoming more efficient at achieving the selected service levels.
-If staff find that the desired service levels are not being reached, then staff will determine if this is due to a need for more resources, change of procedure or policy and then implement those needed changes to reach the desired service level outcomes. - 3.
-Engage District residents and local agencies (Objective 3.1- 3.3).
+Over time the District will identify the appropriate balance of service levels and costs. - Engaged people and agencies (Objective 3.1- 3.3).
 District staff cannot remove standing water and treat every property in the service area.
 To be successful, the District will need to implement an integrated vector management program that engages property owners and residents in preventing mosquitoes on their properties.